 "Get outta here."

 Jane just shook her head as Riley saw herself out.
-They had never been particularly close, but something Jane had appreciated more than she knew how to express was that Riley was one of the few people at BPD who had never made it her feel like a pity project after Casey's death.
+They had never been that close, but something Jane had appreciated more than she knew how to express was that Riley was one of the few people at BPD who had never made it her feel like a pity project after Casey's death.
 Other officers who didn't know Jane very well had walked on eggshells around her, and she'd caught them staring at her sorrowfully more than once.
 That, almost more than anything, was what had gotten her to agree to take the leave that Cavanaugh pushed for.
 For her part, Riley had expressed heartfelt condolences and left it at that.
 Their relationship had remained essentially the same: casual, polite, comfortable.
 Riley never apologized for herself.
 She didn't feel the need to backpedal unless she picked up on a cue from the person she was speaking to.